KRC Genk: KRC Genk (1988–present)

 The new club was named KRC Genk and as it kept the Winterslag ranking, it began in the first division but finished last.
-The next year Genk managed to win the final round in 2nd division and then played 4 seasons in the first division.
+The next year Genk won the final round in 2nd division and then played 4 seasons in the first division.
 In 1995 the club hired Aimé Anthuenis a coach and Racing finished second and skipped the final round as two first division teams merged (Seraing and Standard Liège).
 After an eighth place in 1997, the club had a good 1997–98 season with a cup win and a second place in the championship.
-In its first European season, Racing Genk eliminated successively Apolonia Fier and MSV Duisburg but it lost to Mallorca in the round of 16 after two draws (1–1 on aggregate) in the last Cup Winners' Cup ever.
+In its first European season, Racing Genk eliminated successively Apolonia Fier and MSV Duisburg but it lost to Mallorca in the round of 16 after two draws (1–1 on aggregate) in the last Cup Winners' Cup.
 The season was ended well as Genk won its first Belgian championship in May, with manager Aimé Anthuenis then moving to Anderlecht.

 Genk played in the UEFA Champions League in 1999–2000 but lost in the second qualifying round to Maribor.
 The season was salvaged by winning the Belgian Cup again, this time to Standard, but Genk ended the championship in 9th place.
 It finished 11th in the following season and lost in the UEFA Cup second round to Werder Bremen after a win against FC Zürich.
-After this poor spell, Genk managed to win the championship once more in the 2001–02 season.
+After this poor spell, Genk won the championship once more in the 2001–02 season.
 In 2002–03, they reached the Champions League group stages for the first time in their history.
 Although they came 4th, they impressed fans with draws against Real Madrid, Roma and AEK Athens.

 In the 2006–07 season, Genk finished second to Anderlecht.
 The Limburgians had been ahead almost the entire season but were pipped at the post by Anderlecht after losing at Germinal Beerschot.
 The 2007–08 season was a disaster, as Genk failed to finish in the top half of the division, ending in a disappointing tenth place.

 Three bad seasons followed.
 Genk finished the 2007–08 season on 45 points and in 10th spot in the league: their worst result in seven years.
 The 2008–09 season was poor for Genk as well, finishing 8th in the league.
 The season ended on a positive note with them winning the Belgian Cup, which gave them a ticket to the fourth Europa League qualifying round.
 The 2009–10 season started badly when they were knocked out of the Europa League by Lille.
 Things did not go well in the domestic league either.
 Manager Hein Vanhaezebrouck was fired in December and was replaced by Franky Vercauteren.
-Genk finished 11th, but Vercauteren managed to lead the club to European football by beating derby rival Sint-Truiden in the final of Play-offs II.
+Genk finished 11th, but Vercauteren led the club to European football by beating derby rival Sint-Truiden in the final of Play-offs II.